|Munchkins at a glance History Temperament Appearance Care|

 Munchkins are playful, outgoing and maintain their kitten-like personality well into adulthood.
 It is easy to train Munchkins to play fetch or walk on a harness.

 They are social, affectionate and get along well with people, including children and other animals and make a fantastic family pet.

-Despite their small stature, the Munchkin can run and jump, however due to their short legs they are unable to jump as high as other cats.
+The Munchkin can run and jump, however due to their short legs they are unable to jump as high as other cats.
 They have a similar movement to ferrets.

 Munchkins require little in the way of care.